-- Innovation Fund: for the 2015 Innovation Fund3 (IF) Competition launches a Call for proposals "Striving for global leadership and reaping the benefits" - Major Science Initiatives (MSI) 2014 Special Competition: The CFI will invest up to 25 M USD over three years (approximately 8 M USD per year from 2014-15 to 2016-17) to cover a portion of the total eligible O&M costs of funded facilities.
+- Innovation Fund: for the 2015 Innovation Fund1 (IF) Competition launches a Call for proposals "Striving for global leadership and reaping the benefits" - Major Science Initiatives (MSI) 2014 Special Competition: The CFI will invest up to 25 M USD over three years (approximately 8 M USD per year from 2014-15 to 2016-17) to cover a portion of the total eligible O&M costs of funded facilities.

 John R. Evans Leaders Fund: JELF is an allocation-based fund for degree-granting institutions whereby the CFI predetermines the maximum amount of funding available for each eligible institution.
-Institutions having a minimum annual average of 300,000 USD in sponsored research income (excluding CFI awards) as reported by the Canadian Association of University Business Officers (CAUBO) are eligible to receive a dedicated JELF funding allocation is calculated at less than 400,000 USD will access the Small Institution Fund instead.
+Institutions having a minimum annual average of 300,000 USD in sponsored research income (excluding CFI awards) as reported by the Canadian Association of University Business Officers (CAUBO) are eligible to receive a dedicated JELF funding allocation Institutions whose dedicated JELF funding allocation is calculated at less than 400,000 USD will access the Small Institution Fund instead.

-- Exceptional Opportunities Fund - Infrastructure Operating Fund - Advancing Big Data Science in Genomics Research - Major Science Initiatives Fund: The 185 M USD that has been allocated to the Major Science Initiatives Fund will cover a portion of the total eligible O&M costs of an MSI from 2012-13 to 2016-17.
+- Exceptional Opportunities Fund

+- Infrastructure Operating Fund

+- Advancing Big Data Science in Genomics Research

+- Major Science Initiatives Fund: The 185 M USD that has been allocated to the Major Science Initiatives Fund will cover a portion of the total eligible O&M costs of an MSI from 2012-13 to 2016-17.

+- Digging Into Data Challenge

+- College-Industry Innovation Fund